dr-daisuke-urano/PlantHyperspectralSVD/README.md

 ## Usage
 ### Step 0 (Prerequisites):
 Before proceeding with Singular Value Decomposition, background masking, and extraction of leaf pixels from the three distinct areas are required.
-In this GitHub repository, we provide a simple GUI that assists users in selecting plant leaves and extracting spectral information.
+In this GitHub repository, we provide a simple GUI that assists users in selecting plant leaves and extracting spectral information from hyperspectral images obtained with the SPECIM IQ camera.
 The following code obtains the mean reflectance spectra from pixels within the central, paracentral, and peripheral areas, as well as from the entire leaf, and saves them in CSV format.
 Sample hyperspectral images for the control (ID: 421), phosphate deficiency (ID: 397), nitrate deficiency (ID: 323), and iron deficiency (ID: 347) conditions are provided at [https://github.com/dr-daisuke-urano/PlantHyperspectralSVD/tree/main/SPECIM_sample_images]

 ```python
 """